Dear readers of ADxS.org, please forgive the disruption.

 • Body temperature

-Sympathetic (stimulating) and parasympathetic (inhibiting) nervous systems together regulate a balance of activation and relaxation.
+The sympathetic (stimulating) and parasympathetic (inhibiting) nervous systems together regulate a balance of activation and relaxation.

 • Release of arginine vasopressin (AVP).

-• Increase of prolactin in plasma
+• Increase in prolactin in plasma

-• Increase of β-endorphin in the blood
+• Increase in β-endorphin in the blood

 • Oxytocin is an anti-stress hormone